linode/apl-docs/product/roadmap.md

 ### 2023 Q4

 - Implement status indicators within the Otomi Console to keep team users informed about the status of various components, including the Drone pipeline, Build process, Workload management, and Service availability.
 - Create a Team Dashboard that provides an overview of team-specific namespaces and their associated resources, using Prometheus metrics as a basis for this information.
 - Deploy Otomi by leveraging Drone and ArgoCD.
+- Quality assurance cluster for continuous Otomi hardening and performance test

 ### 2024 Q1